Cognigy/Documentation/docs/en/docs/ai/flow-nodes/nlu/clean-text.md

 </figure>

 ## Description

-The Clean Text Node enables a user to clean a provided text using the [Text Cleaner]({{config.site_url}}ai/tools/text-cleaner/) class which exposes various functions for cleaning text.
+The Clean Text Node enables a user to clean a provided text using the Text Cleaner class, which exposes various functions for cleaning text.

 The result is either written to the Input or Context objects.

-See the Text Cleaner page for more information on the individual functions.
+See the [Text Cleaner](../../../ai/tools/text-cleaner.md) page for more information on the individual functions.